Please note that during the pandemic we are only allowed one person per dog in the group classes.

 The group classes will start on the date you choose in the drop down box and then will be for 6 weeks in total on the same day and time.
 Some of the courses are spread over 7 or 8 weeks as there may be dates I cannot do.
 If this will be a problem for you, do give me a call to check if your course will be affected.
 It is not possible for you to swop between different classes.

 My aim is to provide calm and carefully supervised classes providing the ideal environment for puppies to learn.
 We do not use aversive methods, harsh handling or unpleasant things such as squirt bottles or choke chains.
 Your dog will never be hurt, frightened, provoked or made to feel anxious.
 Everyone wants a happy, well-behaved pup and this can be achieved by teaching him good manners using kind, reward based methods.
 Interactions with other puppies are carefully controlled so that all puppies benefit from the experience and learn good social skills.
 This is not a free for all, with all pups running around off lead!
+The best way to socialise your puppy is to teach him how to behave appropriately around other dogs, which is NOT to be a royal pain in the backside every time you see another dog.
+You want your puppy to be able to be around other dogs without feeling the need to interact with every dog.
+They need to learn they don’t always get to say hi.

 Be aware of poorly run puppy socialisation classes with unsupervised off lead play as these can be worse than not attending any training classes at all.
 Allowing puppies too much off lead play or the wrong sort of play, does nothing to help your pup grow into a sociable adult dog.
 It doesn’t take long for some puppies to learn to bully with others becoming fearful, possibly resulting in the need to use defence aggression.
 At our puppy training school, very occasionally puppies are allowed to play together, but this is not the focus of the lessons as play can quickly get out of hand and become inappropriate.
 We prefer to concentrate on confidence building, life skills & basic obedience, manners, polite behaviour, self-control and husbandry.
 Socialistion isn’t about getting puppies to interact with all other dogs, its about teaching them how to behave in the presence of other dogs, which should include ignoring them as well as saying hello.
 The key to appropriate socialisation is teaching your pup they don’t always have to say hello!
 Socialisation isn’t about interacting with everything, its about being exposed to things in an appropriate safe and beneficial manner.
 Pups should learn they don’t (and shouldn’t) always get to say hello.